OyvindSabo/compendiums/tdt4136-introduction-to-artificial-intelligence/03-solving-problems-by-searching.md

 ### Backtracking search
 **What is backtrackig search**\
 To limit wasteful tree-searches, an improvement is to insert a test before each successive generation step to check whether any constraint has been violated by the variable assignments made up to this point.
-If this is thhe case, the resulting algorithm, called **backtracking search**,  then backtracks to try something else.\
+If this is the case, the resulting algorithm, called **backtracking search**,  then backtracks to try something else.\
 ![backtrack.gif](https://cdn.steemitimages.com/DQmdqKvX1hcmosKA1RtA47gJqmRTHqtCbbA5mKcseXyWh1R/backtrack.gif)

 ### Forward checking